insillion/bonzah/api/08 Name Change Endorsement.md

+### Insured's Information Modification

 This endpoint allows you to create a new endorsement to change personal details

 There is no approval process for this request.
 Confirmation of the changes made are sent to the customer via email.

+This API endpoint can also be used to save a partially completed endorsement that can be completed at a later time (using the endorsement_id and eproposal_id).

 **Request Body**